Dismissed Students: Requests for Readmission require a workshop AND a meeting with a counselor.

 If you are on 2nd level academic and/or progress probation or dismissal at the end of a term, your next registration appointment will be affected.

-fall 2013 2nd level probation or dismissal = loss of priority for fall 2014
+- Fall semester - 2nd level probation or dismissal = loss of priority for following summer and fall semesters

-summer 2014 2nd level probation or dismissal = loss of priority for spring 2015
+- Spring semester - 2nd level probation or dismissal = loss of priority for following fall semester